-Busy professionals are opting for a Masters of Science degree from Lyle Engineering through the Weekend Format Program.
-Established in 2002, the Weekend Format is geared for professionals juggling work/life balance with the rigors of pursuing a graduate degree.
-Classes meet every other Saturday during the fall and spring terms, with the entire program spanning five semesters.
-Learning takes place in a seminar-style learning environment with teams working on real-world projects with industry-savvy instructors.
+Busy professionals are opting for a Master of Science degree from Lyle Engineering through the Weekend Format Program.
+Established in 2002, the Weekend Format offering is geared for professionals juggling work/life, while balancing the rigors of pursuing a graduate degree.
+Classes meet every other Friday during the fall and spring terms, with the entire program spanning five semesters.
+Learning takes place in a seminar-style environment with teams working on real-world projects with industry-savvy instructors.

-The Weekend Format is carefully designed to meet student requirements.
-This program delivers the ideal blend of classroom instruction and practical knowledge, resulting in opportunities for growth and learning ... setting the pace for new avenues of career advancement in management, government, or entrepreneurial ventures.
+The Weekend Format Program is carefully designed to meet student requirements.
+This program delivers the ideal blend of classroom instruction and practical knowledge, resulting in opportunities for growth and learning―setting the pace for new avenues of career advancement in management, government, or entrepreneurial ventures.

-Participants have access to an exceptional network of students, professors, and corporate advisors.
-The Weekend Format imparts essential knowledge for today’s technology-driven world ... creating engineering leaders, shaping tomorrow.
+Participants have access to an exceptional network of students, professors, and corporate advisers.
+The Weekend Format Program imparts essential knowledge for today’s technology-driven world, creating engineering leaders, shaping tomorrow.

-Group format creates an interactive learning environment for faculty and students.
+- Group formats create an interactive learning environment for faculty and students.

-Set schedule of Saturday courses designed for working professionals.
+- Set schedule of courses that are designed for working professionals.

 Students in this program are part of a group learning environment and therefore complete the entire curriculum as a unified group.
 This format allows participants to develop relationships that extend beyond the classroom, providing ongoing opportunities for networking, support, and personal friendships.
 In addition, the collaborative relationship between students and faculty enhances the academic experience.

-Representatives from the Lyle Engineering Graduate Programs take care of all logistical, enrollment and support needs for students.
+Representatives from the Lyle Engineering graduate programs work closely with students to ensure that all logistical, enrollment and support needs are met.
 This allows students to maintain focus on their studies while balancing their responsibilities and interests at work and home.

-Texas State Law effective January 1, 2012: Any entering student at any Texas college or university who is under 30 years old must be immunized for meningitis before attending classes (and must have received the vaccine within the preceding 5 years and at least 10 days prior to the first class day) or provide exemption information.
+Meningitis Vaccination Requirement: Texas State Law effective January 1, 2012 – Any entering student at any Texas college or university who is under 22 years old must be immunized for meningitis before attending classes (and must have received the vaccine within the preceding 5 years and at least 10 days prior to the first class day) or provide exemption information.
 Information on submitting your immunization records or request for a waiver is provided by the SMU Memorial Health Center.